tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 ## The Application

-As of August 13, the application has the following datasets:
+As of August 26, the application has the following datasets:

 * Building Permits
-* Code Enforcement Violations - Housing
+* Housing Code Complaints
-* Code Enforcement Violations - Nuisance
+* Nuisance Complaints
 * Foreclosures
-* Raw Property Value - Taxable Value
-* Raw Property Value - Fair Cash Value
-* Average Property Value - Taxable Value
-* Average Property Value - Fair Cash Value
+* Average Property Value

 ## The Project